Santa Fe Depot (San Diego): Architecture

 The massive arch of the front entrance is flanked by twin campaniles, each topped by a colorful tile-covered dome and displaying Santa Fe's blue "cross" emblem on all four sides.
-The structure draws much more heavily from the architecturally distinctive Spanish, Moorish, and Mexican lines exhibited by the Mission San Luís Rey de Francia (located in the town of Oceanside in north San Diego County) than it does from the nearby Mission San Diego de Alcalá, some nine miles (14 km) away.
-The grand interior space of the depot features natural redwood beam ceilings, highlighted by walls covered with a brightly colored ceramic tile wainscot.
-The glazed faience tile used in the wainscot was manufactured by the California China Products Company of nearby National City.
-Elaborate Hispano-Moorish designs are executed in green, yellow, blue, white, and black and the bottom and top edges are finished with a frieze of stylized ziggurats.
+The structure draws much more heavily from the architecturally distinctive Spanish, Moorish, and Mexican lines exhibited by the Mission San Luís Rey de Francia (located in the town of Oceanside in north San Diego County) than it does from the nearby Mission San Diego de Alcalá, some 9 mi away.
+John Bakewell Jr. stated that the station was "decidedly not an archaeological replica of one of the old missions.
+In its design an honest attempt has been made to build a building that appears to be what it is, a railway station, and yet which has the characteristics of the early California architecture."

+The interior space of the depot features natural redwood beam ceilings, with walls covered with a brightly colored ceramic tile wainscot.
+The glazed faience tile used in the wainscot was manufactured by the California China Products Company of nearby National City, and consists of elaborate Moorish inspired design executed in green, yellow, blue, white, and black.
+The top edge features a frieze of stylized ziggurats.